1922 History, Trivia and Fun Facts

 On February 2, 1922, it was 2:22:22 on 2/2/22.

-The Straw Hat Riot of 1922 was an eight-day riot that occurred in New York City over men wearing straw hats past the unofficial date that was deemed socially acceptable, September 15th.
+The Straw Hat Riot of 1922 was an eight-day riot in New York City over men wearing straw hats past the unofficial date deemed socially acceptable, September 15th.

 Hottest day and place ever recorded on Earth: September 13, 1922 – 136 degrees in El Aziza, Libia. (or was it?)